Difference Between Copper Cookware and Cast Iron

 According to Practical Foods’ professional cooks and gourmet blogger Daniel Gritzer, copper cookware is “the luxury supercar of the cookware industry.”
 Copper cookware, like a high-end sports car, is not cheap.

-Copper warms up more quickly than stainless steel and aluminum, allowing users to quickly heat materials while saving time and energy and thus providing better efficiency.
+Copper warms up more quickly than stainless steel and aluminium, allowing users to quickly heat materials while saving time and energy and thus providing better efficiency.

 The uniform heat distribution feature reduces inconsistent cooking and burnt/stuck-on food caused by uneven heating and trouble spots.

-It also responds rapidly to temperature changes which are useful when preparing fish, crustaceans, sauces, caramel, and chocolates, according to Serious Eats.
+According to Serious Eats, it also responds rapidly to temperature changes, which is useful when preparing fish, crustaceans, sauces, caramel, and chocolates.

 Finally, you must clean copper cookware regularly to prevent corrosion and retain its gorgeous gloss.

-Copper toxicity occurs when copper combines chemically with acid and alkalinity (full fruits and veggies, legumes, nuts) substances, melts, and then parasites in whichever dish is being prepared, causing nausea, puking, and diarrhea.
+Copper toxicity occurs when copper combines chemically with acid and alkalinity (full fruits and veggies, legumes, nuts) substances, melts, and then parasites in whichever dish is being prepared, causing nausea, puking, and diarrhoea.

 copper cookware